 The English III curriculum utilizes the study of American Literature and Cultural History to expand students' abilities to read, think, and write critically.
 Writing skills and composition will be a focus of this class.
 Students will continue to study grammar and vocabulary.
 Speaking and presentation skills will be a vital part of the curriculum as students complete several individual and group projects.
+Preparation for college entrance exams will be included in the course.
 An exit project and/or exam is required.
 The Research Paper is a course requirement.
 A fee is charged for this course.